Jacaranda FM

 Jacaranda FM operates a regional transmitter split service from a studio in Mbombela.
 It can be heard in most of the Capricorn, Bushveld and Lowveld regions of the Limpopo Province as well as in the Mpumalanga Lowveld, notably Mbombela and the Kruger National Park.
-Split broadcasts occur each weekday from 12:00-16:00 and on Saturdays from 10:00-14:00.
+Split broadcasts occur each weekday from 12:00–16:00 and on Saturdays from 10:00–14:00.
 Morning and afternoon drive time newscasts are also fed to the regional audience.

 History

+Jacaranda FM is named after the Jacaranda tree, a prominent tree in Pretoria and Johannesburg.
 The station started broadcasting at midnight on 1 January 1986 during a special outside broadcast from a New Year's Eve ball in the Pretoria City Hall.
 Radio Jakaranda/Radio Jacaranda was established as a result of the restructuring of the South African Broadcasting Corporation's regional radio portfolio following their decision to discontinue the popular Springbok Radio on 31 December 1985.
 The original three regional services, Radio Good Hope, Radio Port Natal and Radio Highveld were expanded with three new services - Radio Jacaranda, Radio Oranje and Radio Algoa.
 Jacaranda's transmitting signal was upgraded to stereo in 1990 - coupled with a name change to Jakaranda Stereo/Jacaranda Stereo.
 In 1994, the name was changed again to Jacaranda 94-97.
 The original location was Studio RS9 at SABC Northern Transvaal Broadcasting Services in Weavind Park, Pretoria until a move to a highly visible location next to the N1 Ben Schoeman Freeway on Samrand Avenue, Centurion, when the station was privatised in 1997 - and renamed "Jacaranda 94.2 - More Music, More Stars/Meer Musiek, Meer Sterre".
 In 1999, the payoff line changed to "Your Soothing Companion/Jou Streler Speler", and currently is "More Music You Love".

 Prominent past presenters of this radio station include: Maurice Carpede, Fanus Rautenbach, Willem Engelbrecht, Ben Theunissen, Helen Naudé, Theo Conradie, Tom Henderson, Alida Theron, Anelle Schotkamp-Hugo, Pierre Schnehage, Anton Schmidt, Derrich Gardner, Morné Zeelie, Elana Afrika-Bredenkamp, Kieno Kammies, Duncan Pollock, Clayton Robbertze, Darren Scott and Martin Bester.